B4rt0sz/B4rt0sz/README.md

-# Greetings!:wave: My name is Bartosz and it is pleasure to meet you!
+# Greetings! :wave: My name is Bartosz and it is pleasure to meet you!

 ## :man: About me:
 I am a self-taught developer who began my journey in programming through online courses.
 As an independent individual with a passion for learning, I dedicated my spare time to improving my projects and expanding my programming knowledge.
 In March 2022, thanks to my perseverance, I embarked on my professional journey as a programmer.
 This provided me with the opportunity to work on diverse projects and further enhance my skills.
 I am always eager to learn and grow, and I am currently seeking opportunities that will allow me to further develop my skills as a Front-End Developer.